 He was only 3 1/2 years old and I expected we’d have many more years together.
 I am kicking myself for not double checking that all the cats were safe and accounted for before letting the workers into the house, that it took us so long to realize he was gone.
 I wish I could have a do-over.

 Dennis came to us from Challenger’s House.
 If you’re of a mind to, donations can be made in his name to Challenger’s House.

-They accept donations by mail (check or money order), by phone (Mastercard/VISA), or there’s a Paypal button at the bottom of the Petfinder page.
+They accept donations by mail (check or money order), by phone (Mastercard/VISA), or at their Paypal address challengershouse (at) mchsi.com

 112 Tristian Rd.

 Toney, AL 35773